redux-definitions/redux-definitions/README.md

 # Appendix

 ## Typescript
+Redux Enterprise is written in Typescript and comes with type declarations.

-In Typescript all actions, reducers, and selectors returned from `createReducers` are typed; typed action payloads for free! ✨
+Coming in version 0.0.7 all actions returned from `createReducers` will have typed payloads! ✨

 ## Boilerplates & Examples
 - [NextJS](https://github.com/redux-enterprise/redux-enterprise-nextjs-example)